Fine Dining in Northern France

-One of the culinary delights of
+One of the culinary delights of the

-largest fishing port in France: the Brasserie Le Chatillon.
+fishing port in France: the Brasserie Le Chatillon.

-And yes, we are really talking about Boulogne-sur-Mer, in the 'North'.
+And yes, we are really talking about Boulogne-sur-Mer, in the

-Netherlands, and was called "Boonen" (="Beans")
+Spanish Netherlands, and was called "Boonen" (="Beans")

 Nowadays, Boulogne-sur-Mer consists of two parts: besides "la haute

-ville" on top of the chalk-cliff (a reminder from the Jurassic period),
+ville" on top of the chalk-cliff (a reminder from the Jurassic

-emphasises the importance of this port.
+which emphasises the importance of this port.

-The upper city is still surrounded by a fortified wall (where you can
+The upper city is still surrounded by a fortified wall (where you

-the "old Bean".
+be discovered in the "old Bean".
 Also plenty of restaurants uptown,

 but do not be tempted by a skinny tourists menu: keep your appetite

 for downtown, where the Boulonnais themselves are eating out.

 Those inhabitants of Boulogne may be proud of their port.
 And did

 But let 's return to the culinary purpose of this website.
 Thanks to

 the fishing port one can buy the freshest fish in all of France.
-At the
+At

-after 9.00AM, you will usually return empty handed...
+arrive after 9.00AM, you will usually return empty handed...

 If you like to watch the fish in

-their natural habitat, Boulogne has the place to visit in Nausicaa
+their natural habitat, Boulogne has the place to visit in Nausicaa,

 with plenty of aquariums, appropriately built on the sea front.
 If